-Vessel navigation was maintained and recorded through the use of satellite based global positioning system (GPS) using differential corrections from shore stations and satellite data (Trimble SPS 351 DGPS).
+Vessel navigation was maintained and recorded through the use of satellite based global positioning system (GPS) using differential corrections from shore stations and satellite data (OmniStar DGPS).
 Using a combination of fixed differential GPS receivers on the vessel and inertial guidance systems, vessel position was calculated and verified, maintaining sub meter accuracy for ship positions.
 This system enabled assigning all incoming data with highly accurate real time positioning.
-In addition to the above system, a Trimble SPS 751/551 was also used as a backup system.
-Navigation validation and integration was assessed with PDS2000 software during the survey.
+In addition to the Trimble navigation systems, a Raven Invicta 210 DGPS system was used in conjunction with a backup system that consisted of a Seapath 20